cbevins/fire-behavior-simulator/docs/04_BasicUsage.md

 console.log(nodeTable(activeConfigs, ['index', 'key', 'nativeValue'], 'Active Configuration Nodes'))
 ```

-For this example, we configure for the fewest number of posssible inputs:
+For this example, we configure for the fewest number of possible inputs:
   - a single primary fuel,
   - dead and live category moisture contents,
   - upslope midflame windspeed, and